bahanonu/cdc_statistics/README.md

 # `cdc_statistics`: R-script to download CDC mortality data and make plots of the data including control plots for interpretability

+By Biafra Ahanonu, PhD <bahanonu [at] alum [dot] mit [dot] edu>

 This script performs the following actions:
 - Downloads CDC mortality data (https://www.cdc.gov/flu/weekly/#S2).
-- Concatenates weekly data release series and plots statistics from 2020 by week of release to show that users should not interpret dips or other oddities in most recent data points.
+- Concatenates weekly data release series and plots statistics from 2020 by week of release to show that users should not interpret dips or other oddities in most recent data points as being meaningful but rather likely due to collection or compilation delays.
-- Also plots mortality for all deaths, pneumonia-related, influenza-related, and pneumonia/influenza-related as a percent of all deaths.
+- Also plot yearly mortality for all deaths, pneumonia-related, influenza-related, and pneumonia/influenza-related as a percent of all deaths.

 To run, direct `R` to the repository root directory after downloading and type the below.